Showcasing Khmers in the Creative Arts Industry.

 Ten months ago I settled into Las Delicias de Turrubares.
 Las Delicias is a remote town that runs off a dusty, red, dirt road in the mountains above Jaco.
 There are 174 adults, children and youth in my pueblito.
 My counterpart told me that I’m the first Peace Corps Volunteer that has ever been put in this town!

-READ MORE>>
+READ MORE>> http://yenlythach.blogspot.com/2010_11_01_archive.html

-Originally Posted by Yenly T.
+Originally Posted By: Yenly T.

-Disclaimer: Guest articles are accepted and published on the cambodianallianceforthearts.com website.
+Disclaimer: Guest articles are accepted and published on this website.
 The opinions and statements made within the guest posts are those of the author and do not represent Cambodian Alliance for the Arts as a whole, nor do they represent other guest authors' opinions.
-Any copyright remains with the author, and Cambodian Alliance for the Arts accepts no liability for any inaccuracies present nor any breaches of intellectual property rights.
+See our Terms of Use for more information.